Different ways of applying transdermal magnesium chloride using magnesium chloride flakes/crystals or magnesium chloride oil (MCO)

-Transdermal MCO is an effective way to quickly raise body's magnesium stores - magnesium in a solution of MCO finds its way through the skin and into the blood stream.
-From there Mg can be delivered to needy body cells/tissues.
+Transdermal MCO is an effective way to quickly raise body's magnesium stores.
+Magnesium in a solution of MCO finds its way through the skin and into the blood stream.
+From there magnesium can be delivered to needy body cells/tissues.
 Covering a large area of skin or taking a footbath or especially a full immersion bath will swiftly correct a deficiency in blood magnesium levels.

 When taken transdermally for as a daily magnesium supplement, you don't need as much magnesium as when taken orally - since transdermal magnesium is more bioavailable.
 A good rule of thumb is to halve the amounts recommended for oral supplementation

-How much Mg in Mg Chloride Oil (MCO)?
+How much magnesium in magnesium Chloride Oil (MCO)?

-One teaspoon of 35% strength MCO contains ~600 mg of elemental Mg
+One teaspoon of 35% strength MCO contains ~600 mg of elemental magnesium

-(1 teaspoon of 33% strength MCO (Ancient Minerals™Mg Oil strength) contains 560 mg of elemental Mg)
+(1 teaspoon of 33% strength MCO (Ancient Minerals™Mg Oil strength) contains 560 mg of elemental magnesium)